Keilub/helloitscaleb/content/about.md

   For most of my projects, I rely on Adobe InDesign because it offers the flexibility I need, especially for variable data and interactive documents.
 My illustration background means I’m also proficient in Adobe Illustrator and Photoshop, which come in handy for creating custom graphics and refining visuals.

 Beyond the Adobe suite, I work with a variety of other tools depending on the project.
 For design collaboration and prototyping, I use Figma.
 For video editing, I turn to Adobe Premiere.
-To keep everything organized, I use Asana for project management and the Microsoft Word, PowerPoint & Excel for documentation.
+To keep everything organized, I use Asana for project management and Microsoft Word, PowerPoint & Excel for documentation.
 Having a broad toolkit allows me to tackle any design challenge efficiently and creatively.

 These are just the most popular programs I use, I’m familiar with many others and pride myself on having the flexibility to meet any project’s needs from a tool perspective.